Casperathome704068141/MAPLELEED/README.md

 ### Admin access & notifications

 - `ADMIN_ALLOWED_EMAIL` (optional) – Email address that is allowed to access the admin panel.
 Defaults to `anthonyluci69@gmail.com`.
-- `ADMIN_SHARED_SECRET` (optional) – Shared passphrase that must be provided during admin login.
-Defaults to `1Z7boubvwJTwlZn89mWuwQuiZnr1`.
+- `ADMIN_SHARED_SECRET` (optional) – Shared passphrase required during admin login.
+Defaults to `change-me`; update this in production.
 - `TEAM_NOTIFICATIONS_EMAIL` (optional) – Additional address that should receive operational emails.
 MapleLeed always copies `anthonyluci69@gmail.com`.
 - `EMAIL_FROM_ADDRESS` – Customise the sender identity for transactional email.

-The MapleLeed admin can now authenticate with their Firebase credentials plus the shared secret `1Z7boubvwJTwlZn89mWuwQuiZnr1`.
+Admin access now relies on matching the configured email and shared secret—no Firebase client configuration is required for sign-in.
 All bookings, invoices, travel orders, and incident alerts are automatically delivered to `anthonyluci69@gmail.com`.

 ### Running the App Locally